Fear, Anxiety, Reactivity, and Aggression

 THAT is a Superhero!

-The more science studies how animals and humans learn, the more evidence mounts in favor of positive reinforcement.
+The more science studies how animals and humans learn, the more the evidence proves that positive reinforcement works.
 Whether you are 4 or 40, human or animal, we all want to be told we are doing a good job.
 We shower our dogs with praise, affection and food to celebrate their successes.
 We don't use slip leads, choke chains, pinch collars, E-collars, shock collars, alpha rolls or any other pain and intimidation techniques in our dog training program.

 Every dog has a unique personality, just like us!
 They are motivated by different things, respond to their environment in different ways, and learn in different ways.
 So, we tap into your dog's natural style and teach you both how to work as a team.